Latipay/LatipaySDK-iOS-Demo/README.md

 # LatipaySDK for iOS app

 Using [Latipay](http://www.latipay.net) sdk to intergrate Alipay and Wechat pay payment solution.
 Alipay or Wechat app is required.
+Please run this app on a device rather than simulator.

 ![](screenshot/home.png?)